 - Section C, which involves improvements to the I-40 interchanges with Smokey Park Highway, I-26/I-240 and Brevard Road.

 The I-26 Connector would be a median-divided, fully controlled-access freeway accessible only via interchanges.
 To reduce the required right-of-way, there would be a barrier median dividing opposing directions of travel.

-Once complete, the freeway would be part of the I-26 Interstate that extends from Charleston, S.C., to Kingsport, Tenn.
+Once complete, the freeway would be part of I-26, which extends from Kingsport, Tennessee, to Charleston, South Carolina.

 This project is listed as Project I-2513 in the

 N.C.
 Department of Transportation's State Transportation Improvement Program and is funded for approximately $950 million.